-In addition to this degree, students may earn a second associate degree in hotel-tourism management by taking an additional 15 credit hours.
+In addition to this degree, students may earn a second associate degree in Culinary Arts or Hotel-Tourism management by taking additional credit hours.
 Candidates interested in earning double degrees should see a counselor or a hospitality management faculty member.

-Students may enroll in this program full- or part-time.
+Students may enroll in this program full- or part-time, day or evening.
 This program has an active student club that provides a variety of activities to supplement the formal curriculum.

-Note: Students taking HSP 101 must be eligible for MAT 095 or take MAT 075 concurrently.
-Students taking BIO 112 and HSP 108 must be eligible for ENG 101.
+Note: Students should consult individual course descriptions for prerequisite information.